git-pull/tao-of-tmux/manuscript/06-window.md

 ![Renaming](images/06-window/rename.png)

-`Prefix` + `,` will turn the tmux status line into an input field where the current active window's name can be altered.
+When inside tmux, the most common way of doing that is`Prefix` + `,`.
+This will open a prompt in the tmux status line where you can alter the name of the current window.

 ## Traversing Windows